Siblon/recomendo-instagram/README.md

 Profile links are extracted by scanning each list item from top to bottom, garantindo que o perfil correto seja aberto.

-The popup menu received a small visual overhaul and the in-page log panel now colorizes messages.
-Logs are also forwarded to the extension background for easy viewing in the browser console.
+The popup menu received a small visual overhaul.
+Logs são enviados para o `background.js` e podem ser visualizados pelo console do navegador.

 Use responsibly and at your own risk.